cube-io/cube-error/README.md

   Otherwise returns a `HttpError` with a `statusCode` field.
 - `Conflict(message, previousError)`:
   Used when a resource modification conflicts with existing internal state.
+- `MissingArgument(message, previousError)`:
+  Can be used when arguments were expected but not passed.
 - `InvalidArgument(invalidArgumentName, message, previousError)`:
   Can be used as a custom `TypeError` to indicate unexpected input-type or value The error has a `invalidArgument`-field which stores the value of `invalidArgumentName`